 Renn Cheadle grew up exploring the forests, lakes and streams near the small town of Omena, MI (Omena was originally called New Mission when it was founded in 1852).

-Renn received a BFA from The Savannah College of Art & Design.
-He continued his studies at the School of Visual Arts and New York Academy of Art in New York City.
+Renn received a BFA from The Savannah College of Art & Design and continued his studies at the School of Visual Arts and New York Academy of Art in New York City.

 Finding true inspiration from the place he was raised, he returned to Leelanau County in 2013 and founded New Mission Gallery.
 His paintings reflect the true spirit of the area, where the Petoskey Stone has become his muse.